dz0ny/vaultier/docs/api/rest/data/detail.rst

 Returns data.

 .. note::
-    Can be used only for documents with type="file"
+    Can be used only for nodes with type="file"

-.. http:get:: /documents/(int:pk)/data/
+.. http:get:: /nodes/(int:pk)/data/

   **Example Request**